 pads could be worn down too much.
 This, in return, begins to warp the rotors.

 If you notice soft braking, you may want to check your brake fluid.
 The master cylinder holds this fluid and it could have a leak somewhere if it is not braking as powerfully as it used to.
 If it is not in the master cylinder you should check the hoses leading to the wheel cylinders.
-Thankfully, if you need a replacement master cylinder for cheap, you can check out My Auto Store.
+Thankfully, if you need a replacement master cylinder for cheap, you can call My Auto Store.

 If your ABS System fails your brake pedal could